xrdocs/programmability/_blogs/Model-Driven-Telemetry.md

 There are two types of MDT with respect to the network device.
 <br>
 <br>
-1. When the gRPC channel is initiated by collector or when network device ‘gets in’ the gRPC channel request, it known as **Dial-in** MDT.
+1. When the gRPC channel is initiated by collector or when network device <b>‘gets in’</b> the gRPC channel request, it known as **Dial-in** MDT.
 <br>
 <br>
-2. When the gRPC channel is initiated by collector or when network-device ‘sends out’ the gRPC channel request, it is known as **Dial-out** MDT.
+2. When the gRPC channel is initiated by collector or when network-device <b>‘sends out’</b> the gRPC channel request, it is known as **Dial-out** MDT.
 </p>
 ![dial-in-dial-out.png]({{site.baseurl}}/images/dial-in-dial-out.png)
 <p align="justify">In order to establish MDT, we need to create sensor-group, destination-group and subscription.
 Let's discuss more about them in the following lines: